msharma84/Technical_Concepts/Java.md

 Why Lamdas ?

 Enables functional programming.

 Readable and concise code.

 Easier to use API and Libraries.

 Enables support parallel programming.

-Lamdas are function in isolation, they are not being part of a particular class
+Lamdas are function in isolation, they are not being part of a particular class.

-Stream bring functional programming to Java, and are supported started in Java8
+Stream bring functional programming to Java, and are supported started in Java 8.

 Advantages of Stream :
 1. Make heavy use of Lamda expression